 Last year, School Library Journal published a list of 30 recommended books: "Native Voices."
 I introduced and link to the article here.

-And if you want to see other things I've written about Thanksgiving, look to the right of this page, scroll down to the section called POSTS ABOUT THANKSGIVING.
+And if you want to see other things I've written about Thanksgiving, look to the left of this page, scroll down to the section called POSTS ABOUT THANKSGIVING.